Inapproximability of Counting Permutation Patterns: Inapproximability of counting

 where the first inequality follows from the upper bound on $n'$ in~\eqref{ineq:k-and-n}, the second inequality is obtained by using the bound $k \ge \frac{k'}{\alpha + 1}$ in the exponent, the third follows since $n^k < (n')^{k'}$, and the penultimate inequality holds since $\alpha + 1 \ge \left\lceil \frac{2}{\eps} \right\rceil + 1 \ge \frac{2}{\eps}$.

-\paragraph{$(\pi, \tau)$ is a no-instance.}Conversely, assume that $(\pi, \tau)$ is a no-instance of \LPPM.
+\subparagraph{$(\pi, \tau)$ is a no-instance.}Conversely, assume that $(\pi, \tau)$ is a no-instance of \LPPM.
 This does not necessarily imply that $\tau'$ completely avoids $\pi'$.
-However, we claim that no $\pi'$-copy in $\tau'$ can intersect the initial block of~$\tau'$.
+However, we claim that no $\pi'$-copy can contain a point from the initial block of~$\tau'$.
 Intuitively, using any element of the initial block would force the existence of a left-aligned $\pi$-copy in $\tau$, contradicting the assumption.

-First let us show that every $\pi'$-copy in $\tau'$ contains at most $\alpha k$ elements from the initial block of~$\tau'$.
+First, let us show that every $\pi'$-copy in $\tau'$ contains at most $\alpha k$ elements from the initial block of~$\tau'$.
 For contradiction, assume that there is an embedding of $\pi'$ in~$\tau'$ that maps at least $\alpha k + 1$ leftmost elements of $\pi'$ to the initial block of $\tau'$.
 The leftmost $\alpha k$ elements of $\pi'$ form an increasing sequence and thus, they must be mapped to pairwise different layers in the initial block of~$\tau'$.
-In particular, the element $\pi'_{\alpha k}$ is mapped to the last layer and as a consequence, the same must be true for $\pi'_{\alpha k +1}$.
-It follows that $\pi'_{\alpha k + 1}$ is mapped to a point to the right and below the image of $\pi_{\alpha k}$ but above the image of $\pi'_{\alpha k - 1}$.
+In particular, the element $\pi'_{\alpha k}$ is mapped to the last layer and, as a consequence, the same must be true for $\pi'_{\alpha k +1}$.
+It follows that $\pi'_{\alpha k + 1}$ is mapped to a point to the right and below the image of $\pi'_{\alpha k}$ but above the image of $\pi'_{\alpha k - 1}$.
 This is not possible since both $\pi'_{\alpha k - 1}$ and $\pi'_{\alpha k}$ belong to the inflation of the leftmost point in~$\pi$ while $\pi'_{\alpha k +1}$ does not.
 It is important here that our choice of $\alpha$ implies $\alpha k \ge 2$.

 Now let us assume that there is a $\pi'$-copy in $\tau'$ that contains at least one element of the initial block.
 We already know that this copy uses at most $\alpha k$ elements from the initial block of~$\tau'$ and therefore, we would obtain a left-aligned $\pi$-copy in $\tau$ by deflating the initial blocks in both $\pi'$ and $\tau'$ back to single elements.
 Therefore, every $\pi'$-copy in~$\tau'$ completely avoids the initial block of~$\tau'$ and the total number of copies is at most